 They’re not all like that.
 Some of them press larger coins, nickels or quarters, or even solid slugs or medallions.

 There are many many many types of items you can purchase to remember a trip besides pictures.
 Like Shot glasses, mugs, spoons, tee shirts as well as postcards.
-A pressed penny has the delight of not only giving you a token of a place you visit, but you get to turn the crank, thus it becomes an actual physical endeavor token.
+A pressed penny has the delight of not only giving you a token of a place you visit, but you get to turn the crank, thus it becomes an actual token of physical endeavor.
 You worked for it.

 Coins had been used to make jewelry for years, mostly low-value coins with more aesthetic than intrinsic value.